bitmax-exchange/bitmax-futures-api-doc/source/includes/_futures_ws_req_risk.md

 }
 ```

-You can request margin risk for a symbol via websocket by an `margin-risk` request.
+You can request margin risk for a symbol via websocket by an `futures-risk` request.

 The `args` schema: